I love our bicycle adventures in Europe. All DIY, all different.

-Continue reading “Biking the Loire: The hardest part was the train”Just getting a reservation on a local train was cumbersome.
+Continue reading “‘Seine a Velo’ cycle route: 3 days between Rouen and Paris”Just getting a reservation on a local train was cumbersome.

 When we planned our bike vacation along France’s Loire River, part of Eurovelo 6, I hadn’t expected that the train would be the hardest part.